 - You want to make a major gift to Tufts University while retaining or increasing your income from the assets you contribute.

 - You hold appreciated assets and want to avoid capital gains tax from their sale.
+For example:

 - You desire maximum flexibility in the operation of your gift: